snowdrop/k8s-infra/README.md

 - Git clone the minishift `ansible-service-broker` addon for the ansible service broker
 - Enable/disable minishift cache
 - Install the docker images within the OpenShift registry according to the ocp version defined
-- Start Minishift using the experimental features
+- Start Minishift using the experimental features and will use the `boot2docker` iso image

 ```bash
 cd minishift